Volcker rule could have flagged JPM trades earlier

 Supporters of the restrictions are pressuring regulators to tighten the hedging exemption, arguing the JPMorgan losses are evidence that the October draft would provide too much leeway.

-Curry said it’s too early to know if JPMorgan’s trades would have fallen under the exemption.
-He told the senators that the trading losses speak more to risk management problems at the bank that go beyond individual rules.
+Curry told the panel that the trading losses speak more to risk management problems at the bank that go beyond individual rules.

 “It’s still a risk management issue regardless of the Volcker rule,” he said.